 What if my child is against the idea?

 Children can often be against an idea that is foreign to their experience.
 How do you address any area as a parent where the child is uncooperative: chores, bedtime, attire, friends, television viewing, Internet access?
 The simple answer is to follow the strategy in the “horse-to-water-salt-the-oats” adage.
-List all the benefits that you can think of that would make it a positive change, find appropriate solutions to the objections (i.e. playtime with friends).
-Make your initial commitment to one-year and then evaluate.
+List all the benefits that you can think of that would make it a positive change, and find appropriate solutions to the objections (i.e. playtime with friends).
+Make your initial commitment to one year and then evaluate.

-Homeschooled kids are among the best socialized kids in the world because they know how to relate to people of all ages; they can’t be in a “clique” in their own family so they learn better relationship skills than school could offer.
-Most of the socialization that does occur in school is negative and creates peer-dependency not maturity.
+Homeschooled kids are among the best-socialized kids in the world because they know how to relate to people of all ages; they can’t be in a “clique” in their own family so they learn better relationship skills than school could offer.
+Most of the socialization that does occur in school is negative and creates peer dependency, not maturity.

-I have several children at several age levels, how can I do deal with all the different subjects and abilities?
+I have several children at several age levels, how can I deal with all the different subjects and abilities?

-The worst thing you could do when you have several children in a range of ages is to try to plug each into a packaged grade-specific program.
+The worst thing you could do when you have several children of a range of ages is to try to plug each into a packaged grade-specific program.
 There are many topics that all the children can be learning about, but each on their own level – i.e. US History.
 Find books at the library for the time period you are studying.
 Read aloud some together, while other books are read independently but each one does a short oral report on what they learned, so all can learn from one another.
-You will need to differentiate in math and other skill-specific areas, but even then, having the older ones tutor the younger students will reinforce the material / skill in the older one along with exercising responsibility.
+You will need to differentiate in math and other skill-specific areas, but even then, having the older ones tutor the younger students will reinforce the material/skill in the older ones along with exercising responsibility.
 You may need to recruit one older child to watch the younger ones when working with one or more children that may need your focused attention (there is no such thing as undivided attention when you have several children).

 What if I have only one child?

 Find another homeschooling family with a child of similar age and “trade” households once or twice a week for special activities or certain subjects where those students are learning together.
-Don’t forget there are many other group activities that your student might be able to access in your community – gymnastics, music groups, scouting, AWANA and church activities.
+Don’t forget there are many other group activities that your student might be able to access in your community – gymnastics, music groups, scouting, AWANA, and church activities.

 What about testing my student?

-The important point to remember is that a commercial test can’t measure character or spiritual maturity, creativity or artistic expression.
+The important point to remember is that a commercial test can’t measure character or spiritual maturity, creativity, or artistic expression.
 They are merely a snapshot that is out of date the day after the test.